p2635/cypress-10-fundamentals/README.md

 - [x] Overlay: check the 'You solved it!' overlay
 - [x] CI and component testing: adding component tests to GitHub actions
 - [x] Top-level component: testing the Game component
-- [ ] Context provider: controlling data and using stubs (STUCK HERE, DNF for now)
+- [ ] Context provider: controlling data and using stubs (STUCK HERE, DNF for now due to insufficient knowledge on React and js/ts/jsx/tsx)
 - [ ] Timer component testing
 - [ ] Refactoring
 - [ ] Test-driven development